Do you want to build your own supplement line but aren’t sure where to start?

 The FDA requires that you be transparent and open with the ingredients in your products.
 Some ingredients need very specific labeling, like iron, which needs to incorporate a warning statement.

-Your nutrition label has to contain the following:
+Your dietary supplement label has to contain the following:

-- Name and address of the manufacturer or distributor
+- Name and address of manufacturer or distributor

 - Ingredients – listed according to amount (highest to lowest), any allergens or possibilities of ingredients cross-contaminated with allergens

 - Supplement Facts panel, including Serving Size, Percent of Daily Value, Amount Per Serving, and nutrition facts.

 - The following FDA disclaimer should appear in an outlined box.
 “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.”

 - Any artificial flavor or preservative added – included in ingredients list

 - Barcode – scanned at checkout

 Step 9: Decide Where and How to Sell Your Products

 You’ll also need to figure out where and how you plan to sell your supplements.